 General advice for fourth year selection (Graduate Diploma (Advanced) and Honours)

 Meeting the minimum requirements outlined above does not guarantee selection; they reflect the minimum standard for eligibility only.
 Entry is highly competitive and both the total available places in our fourth year programs and the cut-off mark will vary each year depending on the availability of supervisors and resources in suitable project areas.
-We anticipate having 75-80 places available for the 2016 intake.
+Approximately 100 fourth year program places are available each year.
 We recommend that prospective students look at the research profiles of our academics to gauge the full breadth of research areas within which a project could be undertaken.
 Academics may also have listed on their profiles areas they are interested in supervising.

 To calculate your fourth year Psychology entry score you will need two values:

 - a = your average score for Level 2 (second year) psychology subjects

 - b = your average score for Level 3 (third year) psychology subjects